Susan Michaelis: Career as a researcher

-In 2006, she was appointed Head of Research for the not-for-profit Global Cabin Air Quality Executive (GCAQE) and published in 2007, the ‘Aviation Contaminated Air Reference Manual’.
+In 2006, she was appointed Head of Research for the not-for-profit Global Cabin Air Quality Executive and in 2007 published the Aviation Contaminated Air Reference Manual.

-Dr. Michaelis sits on numerous committees dealing with the topic of contaminated air such as the European European Committee for Standardization (CEN) Committee TC436, SAE International SAE-E31, and AC-9 committees.
+Michaelis sits on numerous committees dealing with the topic of contaminated air such as the European Committee for Standardization Committee TC436, SAE International SAE-E31, and AC-9 committees.

 She is regularly asked to speak at international conferences on the topic of aircraft contaminated air, and has published many peer-reviewed papers.

-She is also a member of the Institution of Occupational Safety and Health (IOSH) and the International Institute of Risk and Safety Management (IIRSM).
+She is also a member of the Institution of Occupational Safety and Health and the International Institute of Risk and Safety Management.

-Dr. Michaelis is featured in three documentaries called, ‘Flying Sheilas’ (2007), ‘Angel without Wings’ (2010), and ‘Broken Wings’ (2011).
+Michaelis is featured in three documentaries: Flying Sheilas (2007), Angel without Wings (2010), and Broken Wings (2011).

 Awards

 In 1987, she was awarded the Civil Aviation Safety Authority Sir Donald Anderson Trophy for Academic Merit when she qualified as a commercial pilot.

-In 2017, she was awarded the Cranfield University Course Director's Prize for her work on her MSc 'Implementation Of The Requirements For The Provision Of Clean Air In Crew And Passenger Compartments Using The Aircraft Bleed Air System.'
+In 2017, she was awarded the Cranfield University Course Director's Prize for her work on her MSc Implementation Of The Requirements For The Provision Of Clean Air In Crew And Passenger Compartments Using The Aircraft Bleed Air System.

-In 2018, she was awarded the Global Cabin Air Quality Executive annual ‘Flight Safety Award’.
+In 2018, she was awarded the Global Cabin Air Quality Executive annual Flight Safety Award.

-In 2023, she was awarded a prestigious British Citizen Awards, the first Australian to receive the award.
-On announcing her award, a British Citizen Awards press release dated 9 January 2023 stated: 'Aged 34, Susan’s dream career as an airline pilot came to a devastating end as she became very ill and deemed no longer medically fit to fly.
-For the last 25 years, she has dedicated her life to getting the problem of contaminated air on aircraft recognised and fixed.
-She has achieved some impressive milestones, committing to protect crews and the travelling public.
-To make a change and achieve her goals, she retrained by doing both a PhD in Occupational Safety in the Workplace and then an MSc.
-She has successfully motivated air crew unions globally (including in the UK) and the Royal Australian Air Force to help her address this occupational health and flight safety issue, with unions representing over 200,000 members.
-In 2006, she played a vital role in unions creating the Global Cabin Air Quality Executive to fix the problem.
-Susan was appointed Head of Research, a job she has mostly done unpaid.
-Today, Susan has Stage four breast cancer, a cancer her doctors are convinced came from her exposure to engine oils at work 25 years ago.
-Due in part to her extensive work, the industry is now taking more steps towards resolving this important health issue.'
+In 2023, she was awarded a British Citizen Awards, the first Australian to receive the award.